gbochenek/map-and-app-gallery-template/README.md

 * ArcGIS Online subscription or ArcGIS Portal

 ### Browser Compatibility
-* The application is optimized for display on desktops and tablet devices using [all browsers supported by ArcGIS Online][supported browsers].
+* The application is optimized for display on smartphones, desktops, and tablet devices using [all browsers supported by ArcGIS Online][supported browsers].

 ## Instructions